 Passeig Gracia Station

 Passeig de Gràcia is an underground railway and Metro Station located under the Passeig de Gracià in the Eixample District.
 It is also one of the busiest railway stations and an important stop for the Barcelona Metro.
-Don’t confuse Passeigh de Gràcia station with the Grácia station, which is located just around 1.7 kilometers away on metro line L6 and L7.
+Don’t confuse Passeig de Gràcia station with the Grácia station, which is located just around 1.7 kilometers away on metro lines L6 and L7.

 Passeig de Gràcia is one of the major avenues in Barcelona and one of the most important shopping and business areas, containing several of the city’s most celebrated pieces of architecture.
 The avenue is located in the central part of Eixample and stretches from Placa Catalunya to Carrer Gran de Gràcia.

 Download our free app to find out more about luggage storage

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."

 "One solution is LuggageHero, which was already on the scene in Copenhagen and London, and has now expanded into New York.
 Its selling point is that it lets you store your luggage in a local shop, café or hotel, which is often more convenient than having to go to a storage facility at a train station."

 "LuggageHero, which Jannik Lawaetz founded in 2016, currently has more than 300 storage locations in six cities (New York, London, Copenhagen, Lisbon, Madrid and Barcelona) and plans to expand to 39 cities by January 2020."